Fab-in-a-Box Invention Kits: Exploration – SCOPES-DF

 Learning to design and fabricate invention kits using CAD software and a laser cutter opens up a variety of exciting career paths:

 Mechanical Engineer: Mechanical engineers use CAD software to design and analyze mechanical systems.
-The skills learned in creating invention kits can be applied to prototyping and developing functional components, enhancing their ability to design efficient and innovative solutions.
+The skills learned in creating invention kits can be applied to prototyping and developing functional components, enhancing the ability to design efficient and innovative solutions.

 Graphic Designer: Graphic designers can use CAD software to create precise and intricate designs.
 The experience of designing invention kits helps in understanding the principles of form and function, which are essential for creating visually appealing and effective designs.